210 South Walnut Street

 Yes.
 We welcome questions regarding the financial reports of the agency and pride ourselves on maintaining effective fiscal management.
 BATP has been recognized for over a decade by the Better Business Bureau with an Award of Excellence-Winner of Distinction.

 4. How long has BATP been in existence?

 BATP was incorporated in November of 1991.
 The current shelter was opened on May 15, 1996, and the Crisis Intervention Center and Administrative offices were opened in March of 2000.

 5. What area does BATP serve?

-Southeast Harris and North Galveston Counties, which compose The Greater Bay Area and Chambers County in its entirety.
-When safety is an issue, we assist people from any area.
+North Galveston Counties, Northeast Brazoria County and Harris and Chambers Counties in their entirety.
+When safety is an issue, we assist individuals from any area.

 7. Who seeks services from BATP?

 BATP provides services to any individual impacted by family violence or sexual assault.
 Services are provided without regard to race, color, age, ethnicity, gender, sexual orientation, national origin, disability, religious affiliation, gender identity and expression, marital or military status, or based on any individual’s status in any group or class protected by applicable federal, state or local law, or other forms of identity.
 All are welcome.

 Walk-ins are welcome at our Crisis Intervention Center, Monday, Tuesday, Friday 8:30am-5:30pm and Wednesday, Thursday 8:30am-8:30pm.
 Satellite Chambers County Office Monday, Tuesday, Wednesday, Friday 8:00am-5:00pm and Thursday 9:00am-6:00pm.